jennsomewhere/WanderlostandFound/_posts/2018-03-03-my-favourite-town-of-banff-hikes.md

 ## (Mostly) Flat and Leisurely

+### Fenland Loop

-<br>Fenland Loop<br>Trailhead: Fenland Trail parking lot, off of on Mt Norquay Rd between the railway tracks and the Trans-Canada Highway
+Trailhead: Fenland Trail parking lot, off of Mt Norquay Rd between the railway tracks and the Trans-Canada Highway

 Stats: 2.1km loop, no elevation gain